Types of foster care

 Long-term fostering is about looking after a child or young person until they are at least 18 years old, where adoption is not possible or desirable for a particular child.

-Family link scheme offers short breaks to children with disabilities of all ages.
+The family link scheme offers short breaks to children with disabilities of all ages.
 This could be for a weekend, a day or a fortnight – or even a few hours on a regular basis.
 It could also involve shared care.

 Youth care provides specialist care to young people over the age of 10 years who may have challenging behaviour.